AzureIoTGBB/azure-iot-edge-hol-linux/module1/README.md

 ./certGen.sh create_root_and_intermediate
 ```

-* we need to register our cert with IoT Hub, to do so:
+* we need to register our cert with IoT Hub.
+To do so:

     * you will need to get the cert from the linux VM to the local box.
 You can ftp to the VM to pull it off it you need to.
 The file you need is ./certs/azure-iot-test-only.root.ca.cert.pem
     * in the azure portal, navigate back to your IoT Hub and click on "Certificates" on the left-nav and click "+Add".
 Give your certificate a name, and upload the pem file